mschoett/mschoett/README.md

+## Hi there

-## My name is Michael Schöttner
+- My name is Michael Schöttner

-I am leading the operating system group at Heinrich-Heine University Duesseldorf in Germany.
-We are currently working on a distributed operating system called D3OS for data centers.
+- 🔭 I’m currently working on a distributed operating system called D3OS for data centers.
 This OS is written in Rust.

 <!--
 **mschoett/mschoett** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.